 “It was 180 miles to Damascus, and ordinarily it would take men on horseback about seven days to make it.
 But Saul was in a passion and he would have none of the ordinary pace; both men and horses drove themselves to the breaking point.
 High noon that day they were riding wildly when suddenly a light brighter than the sun fell upon them.
 Their horses screamed in fear, rose in the air, and Saul was dashed, blind, to the ground.”

-However, at 44 years old I truly had found my calling; my purpose in life.
+However, in 2012, at 44 years old, I found my calling; my purpose in life.

 “I once was told a cure for MS was a million miles away,

 so I figured I would just go get it and bring it back.”

 A man with MS…..
 A motorcycle…..
 A million miles…..